PolomskiBartlomiej/spring-exception-handler/README.md

      ```
 # assumptions and implemenation

-  Project focuces in handling error using `RestControllerAdvice` and `SoapFaultMappingExceptionResolver`.
+  Project focuces on handling error using `RestControllerAdvice` and `SoapFaultMappingExceptionResolver`.

   error handling assumptions:
-   * when IllegalArgumentException throws then response status shoul have BAD_REQUEST status and erorr massage
+   * when IllegalArgumentException is thorwn out then response shoudl have BAD_REQUEST status and erorr massage
-   * when bussines exception (NoResultException) throws then reponse should have NOT_FOUND status and erorr massage
+   * when bussines exception (NoResultException) is throwm out then reponse should have NOT_FOUND status and erorr massage
-   * when else exception throws then reponse should have INTERNAL_SERVER_ERROR status
+   * when other exception is thrown out then reponse should have INTERNAL_SERVER_ERROR status

   # Rest
    _Reference_: https://spring.io/blog/2013/11/01/exception-handling-in-spring-mvc